 Congratulations for purchasing TD-33, probably the most robust modem device available on the market.
+The TD-33 should not be confused with low-price replicas.
 You have just got a high quality product, and with the excellent support from Westermo you will certainly not be unsatisfied with this product.